xavierchia/xavierchia.github.io/_posts/2020-08-12-self-invention-machine.md

 Most people will discover your work through just a handful of articles.
 This is true even for the best writers who are doing this for years.
 But since it's impossible to predict which articles will turn out to be successful you simply have to continue writing.
 If you show up regularly and continue publishing, more and more people will start to find your work.
 This way your blog will become a cornerstone of your humble personal brand.
 This, however, doesn't mean that you should treat it primarily as a marketing vehicle.

 Always remember that first and foremost, your personal website is a self-invention machine.

+(Credit where credit is due: the distinction between websites as self-invention machines and self-promotion machines is due to Austin Kleon.)

 ## Recommended Further Reading